-7.4.3 Overall, the applicant feels that the proposals comply with both Planning and Historic Environment policy guidance and most importantly good practice and deliver a historically sensitive development scheme that enables a number of significant benefits to the community.
+7.4.3 Overall, the applicant feels that the new revised proposals following on from the refused scheme in November 2020 comply with both Planning and Historic Environment policy guidance and most importantly good practice.
+The revised scheme delivers a development scheme that enables a number of significant benefits to the community.